fuiny/binarydoc-docker/README.md

 Warning
 - This docker compose setup is designed for none-production environment, better for evaluation and testing box
-- It is using unsecure setup
+- It is using unsecure password by default
 - It has limited performance

 ## Hardware Requirement